Car Show and ColorFest canceled for 2020

 As for most organizations in 2020, canceling fundraisers and events has been a difficult decision.
 Not even mentioning the fun that most of the fundraisers provide, there are the fundraising dollars that are critical to the organization’s livelihood.
 In a difficult decision, the Chamber of Commerce made the decision to cancel both the Car Show — which had already had been postponed from June to August, and ColorFest — typically held in September.

 ColorFest was a much clearer decision to cancel.
-The numbers of people that gather for each of the activities including the balloon rally, wine and food tasting and beer fest are just too great to manage safely.
-No different than some of the other large events such as the Folk Festival and the County Fair, the Chamber felt we could not handle such a large event safely given today’s community status.
-Related ColorFest events such as Breakfast with Balloons and the Color Run/Walk have also been canceled.
+The number of people that gather for each of the activities including the balloon rally, wine and food tasting, and beer fest are just too great to manage safely.
+No different than some of the other large events such as the folk festival and the county fair, the Chamber felt we could not handle such a large event safely given today’s community status.
+Related ColorFest events such as the Breakfast with Balloons and the Color Run/Walk have also been canceled.

 Again, similar to some of the other community organizations that are “pivoting” and trying to think of other ways to keep the community engaged, the Chamber is also looking at a different ColorFest “activity.”
 We still want to celebrate this beautiful time of year, keep ColorFest in the minds of our residents and visitors who travel to Pagosa solely for that event and have some fun.
 Stay tuned to see if we will be able to pull off a more virtual event.